stschiff/compPopGenWorkshop2019_docs/contents/07_qpgraph/qpGraph.md

     snps: 681581  indivs: 36
     lambdascale:     1.000

 At the very bottom of the `.out` file are reported the outlier f4-statistics, which show the lowest or highest Z-scores.
 Those are calculated based on the difference between the fitted and the observed f4 values.
-The only worst f4-statistic identified model we just run is some un-modelled affinity between `USA_SanNicolas_4900BP` and `USR1` that is anyway below 3 standard deviations.
+The only worst f4-statistic identified in the model we just run is some un-modelled affinity between `USA_SanNicolas_4900BP` and `USR1` that is anyway below 3 standard deviations.

     outliers:
                                                           Fit          Obs         Diff   Std. error         Z